adriancm/iam_rails_react_demo/README.md

   requires simpler infrastructure, only one instance of the backend needed.
   + For some cases, as mentioned before, replicating infrastructure is better.

+- Backend architecture and pattern designs
+  + Within the `app` directory, there is a `domains` path designed to follow Domain-Driven Design principles.
+  This path is intended for all business logic that does not fit within models, applying the right pattern design for each problem.
+  Models should primarily be reserved for data-related logic and adhere to the principle of single responsibility (SOLID principles).

 For more complex cases, let's talk!